What is Disfluency Theory?

 In almost everything we do there are a few key measures that tell us how we are doing against our goals and targets.
 Data such as production data, sales information, or financial projections need to move beyond abstract numbers and become more intuitive, becoming much more central in our awareness, moving from organization knowledge to personal understanding.
 It’s this data that needs to be deeply understood so that it can underpin the decisions we make.

 It’s a good idea to look at the fluency of key data or information within your organization.
-If it’s being presented to people too easily, make it more disfluent so they have to think about it.
-You can do this by:
+If it’s being presented to people too easily, consider the following suggestions:

-Asking for reports that require some small amounts of manual work to create, such as looking stuff up.
+- Asking for reports that require some small amounts of manual work to create, such as looking stuff up.
+An example is entering a number into a scorecard as a way if indicating that the person “touched” the data.

 Part of being a lean organization means eliminating waste.
 Why would we want to intentionally leave an extra step in a process that could be “automated” out?
 The only Lean reason is: if that step is a value-add step.
 How can you decide if manually entering the numbers is value add or waste?